When: Saturday 9th April - 9am to 5pm.

 On race day, participants should look to parking options south of the Christchurch Town Hall.

 No parking will be allowed on the course at any time.

 For maps of city car parking...
 Click Here.

-The 10k, 21k & 42k start outside the Christchurch Town Hall, on Kilmore Street, facing east.
+The 10k, 21k & 42k start outside the Christchurch Town Hall, on Kilmore Street, facing west.

 The start area will be divided up into zones based on your predicted time.
 Line up in a realistic zone.

-The Kids Mara'Fun should assemble on the northern side of Kilmore & Colombo Street for their start.
+The Kids Mara'Fun should assemble on the south side of Kilmore St & Durham St for their start.